Web Content Approval Chain

 Onboarding/Offboarding

-New faculty and staff are added to the People section of the Ed website through the EdIT onboarding process.
-Faculty and staff that have departed are removed from the Ed website through the EdIT offboarding process.
+New faculty and staff are added to the People section of the School website through the EdIT onboarding process.
+Faculty and staff that have departed are removed from the School website through the EdIT offboarding process.
 The processes are as follows:

 Onboarding